 In cities like Los Angeles and New York, stores are required to charge a monetary fee when customers request a paper or plastic bag.
 Throughout the course of a year, these charges can seriously add up.

 Not only is using a reusable bag a small but significant move in the fight against climate change, but some stores will reward you for doing so.
-When you bring your own bag to Trader Joe's, for example, you're entitled to fill out a raffle ticket for a weekly drawing to win a $25 gift card.
+When you bring your own bag to Trader Joe's, for example, you're entitled to fill out a raffle ticket for a daily or weekly drawing to win a gift card.

 Wait 30 days to make purchases.

 Whenever you see something at the store that you feel like you absolutely need, force yourself to wait 30 days before making a decision about buying it.
 "If, at the end of a month, the urge is still there, then consider purchasing it," writes J. D. Roth, creator of the website Get Rich Slowly.
 "You aren't actually denying yourself—you're simply denying gratification."

 Do your holiday shopping a year in advance.

 Though you probably don't want to do your Christmas shopping on December 26 or your Halloween shopping on November 1, you can save quite a bit of cash by doing so.
 Demand for holiday items decreases as soon as that holiday is over, and stores will significantly discount their seasonal inventory just to try to get rid of it.